rdiez/Tools/Autotools/README.txt

 This script uses 'curl' in order to download the files from ftpmirror.gnu.org , which should give you a fast mirror nearby.

-The tarball for a given Autotool version is downloaded only once to a local file cache, so that it does not have to be downloaded again the next time around.
+The tarballs for the given Autotool versions are downloaded only once to a local file cache named AutotoolsDownloadCache under the current directory, so that they do not have to be downloaded again the next time around.
 Do not run several instances of this script in parallel, because downloads to the cache are not serialised or protected in any way against race conditions.

-The file cache and the intermediate build files are placed in automatically-created subdirectories of the current directory.
+The intermediate build files are placed in a subdirectory named AutotoolsIntermediateBuildFiles in the current directory.
 The intermediate build files can be deleted afterwards in order to reclaim disk space.

 Interesting Autotools versions: